PHARMACEUTICAL AIDS

 | Lubricants | Reduces friction between two surfaces; increases efficiency | Mg stearate, talc, cocoa butter |

-| Sweetening Agent | Gives sweet taste to food | Honey, saccharin, glycyrrhiza |
+| Sweetening agent | Gives sweet taste to food | Honey, saccharin, glycyrrhiza |

 | Thickening agent | Improves viscosity and stability | Pectin, tragacanth, methyl cellulose |